 |Value||Eligibility||Open date||Close date|

-This scholarship is valued at $10,000 and is tenable for the duration of the degree up to three years.
+This scholarship is valued at $10,000 per annum and is tenable for up to three years.

-Note: Applicants must consent to their application and personal details to be reviewed by The Walter and Eliza Hall Trust.
+Note: Applicants must consent to their application being reviewed by the administrators of The Walter and Eliza Hall Trust.

 a.
 The Scholarship will be awarded on the basis of:

 II. financial disadvantage, and

 III. a personal statement that demonstrates their financial disadvantage and how this scholarship will support their studies

 b.
 The Scholarship will be awarded by a selection committee consisting of the: